 It’s been 10 months since I purchased the site and I’ve made back my entire initial investment + an additional $1,600 in pure profit.
 I continue to make $1,200/month in pure profit from the site.

-Always buy sites under 20X monthly valuation, when you pay attention to detail you may be able to get them for only 10X
+The truth is when you pay attention to detail you may be able to get them for only 10X.

 My fourth site is the biggest investment I’ve ever made, aside from stocks.

 I purchased it a month ago at an incredible deal.
 It was a 10X monthly valuation, which I was able to do with a special technique I’ll outline below.

 I call this the “expired site” technique.
 I filter on Flippa to see sites that meet my minimum monthly revenue goal that are also no longer active auctions.

 This means they have previously been put up for auction but no one bought them.

 This means you have no competition when negotiating an offer and are speaking with someone who wanted to sell their site but was previously unable to.
 I’ve found the best deals are often found this way because they are often very profitable sites other individuals have overlooked.

 This site has huge organic search potential.
 My goal is to double the organic traffic by next month.
 If successful, that meant I could see a full investment return in 5 months or less.

 Even if traffic stays the same, a 10 month return is a very good deal and not something I would be disappointed with.